d-oit/doitBrainstrom/status.md

   - React error boundary for UI component errors
   - Graceful degradation in offline mode
   - Error documentation with best practices

+- Responsive Design (RESPONSIVE-003-1)
+  - Implemented viewport adaptation with breakpoints for mobile, tablet, and desktop
+  - Added touch optimization with gesture support for mobile devices
+  - Created responsive UI components that adjust based on screen size
+  - Implemented orientation handling for landscape/portrait modes
+  - Added density scaling for high-DPI screens
+  - Ensured minimum tap target size of 48px for touch devices
+  - Added safe area insets handling for notched devices
+  - Implemented pinch/zoom gesture support for mind map navigation

+## Codebase Review Completed
+- Reviewed the entire codebase structure and implementation
+- Verified the implementation of completed features
+- Identified the current state of in-progress features
+- Confirmed the project architecture follows the specifications
+- Validated the offline-first approach with S3 synchronization
+- Checked the internationalization implementation including RTL support
+- Examined the error handling and logging system